MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Files/Microsoft.Graph.Files.md

 Get the number of the resource

 ### [Get-MgDriveRoot](Get-MgDriveRoot.md)
-Retrieve the metadata for a driveItem in a drive by file system path or ID.\nitem-id is the ID of a driveItem.
+Retrieve the metadata for a driveItem in a drive by file system path or ID.item-id is the ID of a driveItem.
 It may also be the unique ID of a SharePoint list item.

 ### [Get-MgDriveRootActivityByInterval](Get-MgDriveRootActivityByInterval.md)